permaweb/ao/sdk/README.md

 });
 ```

+> You can pass a 32 byte `anchor` to `writeMessage` which will be set on the DataItem

 #### `createProcess`

-Create a contract, publishing to Arys, then registering it on the Warp Gateway
+Create an `ao` process, publishing to Arys.

 ```js
 import { createProcess, createDataItemSigner } from "@permaweb/ao-sdk";